ibnlanre/signals/README.md

 ## Usage

-Within a React component, it is advisable to create a signal using the `signal` function.
-The `signal` function takes an initial value and returns a signal object.
-The signal object has a `use` method that returns the current value and a setter function.
+It is advisable to create a signal using the `signal` function, outside of a React component to avoid re-creating the signal on every render.
+The signal object can then be used within a React component using the `use` method.
+The `signal` function takes an initial value and returns a signal object, while the `use` method returns the current value and a setter function.

 ### Within a React component